-Australia’s high residential solar uptake is pushing networks to their technical limits.
-Networks are faced with the choice of either limiting further renewable uptake or undertaking costly network upgrades.
+Australia’s high residential solar uptake is testing the technological limits of networks.
+Some networks are faced with the choice of either limiting further renewable uptake or undertaking costly network upgrades.
 Both options have the potential to negatively impact consumers.

-- How to automatically coordinate consumers’ battery systems to achieve capacity and voltage support outcomes?
+- How to automatically coordinate consumers’ battery systems to achieve network support outcomes?

 - How to automatically reward consumers for the services their battery systems provide?

-The control system, the first of its kind, is fully automated, requiring no ongoing day-to-day consumer or utility interaction.
+A first of its kind, fully automated control platform was developed and deployed on Bruny Island, Tasmania.
 The platform explicitly models the network, allowing it to calculate near-optimal control decisions whilst ensuring that the network remains within its operating constraints.
 This is possible because of the distributed nature of the platform, which allows it to scale to real-world network sizes.

-These new capabilities will be demonstrated during peak load events on Bruny Island, Tasmania, to relieve the undersea cable supplying the island and reduce the need for expensive diesel generators.
+These new capabilities were used during peak load events on Bruny Island, Tasmania, to relieve the undersea cable supplying the island and reduce the need for expensive diesel generators.

-The project will reduce TasNetworks’ operational costs on Bruny island, replace diesel consumption with hydro power and rooftop solar, and reward island consumers for their investment and support.
+The project was shown to successfully reduce TasNetworks’ peak operational costs on Bruny Island, replace diesel consumption with hydro power and rooftop solar, and reward island consumers for their investment and support.

-CONSORT will also bring in a new revenue stream for consumers with solar photovoltaic (PV)-battery systems, and provide a new lower-cost principled solution and tool for utilities to manage network issues.
+The resulting platform provides a new revenue stream for consumers with solar photovoltaic (PV)-battery systems and a new lower-cost principled solution and tool for utilities to manage network issues.
 In the future, this solution could carry over to other types of consumer systems, including electric vehicles, hot water heating and smart appliances.